Allowing the use of “meaty” names on plant-based foods supports farmers, sustainable livelihoods and environmental resilience

 Allowing the use of meaty names for plant-based foods, such as “steak,” “sausage,” “burger,” “escalope,” and “egg yolk,” promotes innovation in the agrifood sector and helps ensure that Europe’s environment is preserved for future generations, ProVeg International said today.

 “We encourage policymakers to support Europe’s farmers and enhance the economies of EU states by ensuring that the marketing of plant-based foods is balanced and transparent.
-In particular, we encourage clarity in labelling rather than restriction,” Jasmijn de Boo, Global CEO of ProVeg, said.
+In particular, we encourage clarity in labeling rather than restriction,” Jasmijn de Boo, Global CEO of ProVeg, said.

 “As the plant-based food market continues to grow, EU policies should support its development, for the benefit of the European economy and to help the EU meet its goals to restore the bloc’s environment and reduce its emissions.” de Boo added.